fluxnetart/fluxnetart.github.io/_posts/2025-05-18-video-mandala.md

         <iframe src="https://drive.google.com/file/d/1MCijbiDhSBNlDYdRJEaATgirR2w8SMmQ/preview" frameborder="0" allowfullscreen></iframe>
     </div>
 </div>
-<figcaption>Example video clips for Breathing with the Biosphere.
+<figcaption>We invite you to embrace the feeling of being a part of the biosphere.
+Individually and collectively stitching together moments of presence and connection to ecosystems can create a quiet revolution that both inspires and resources people.
 We hope that the video that we create together becomes a collective mandala that represents the beauty of humans and ecosystems across the world being interconnected.</figcaption>

+<b>We invite you to connect with nature and capture a short video clip of your experience to submit to the project.</b> Your contemplation could be a walk, a sitting meditation or something more interactive.
+It could include some singing, spoken words, the sounds of nature, or be in silence.
+The purpose is for you to be present and feel a sense of belonging in the biosphere, in a way that is supportive, evocative, playful or inspiring for you.
+We look forward to <a href = "https://bit.ly/fluxart-submit-video-mandala">receiving submissions</a>

 <h4>Video Specs</h4>